jrleeman/Crust1.0/README.md

 ## How do I use it?
-If you just want to use the [Google Earth](https://www.google.com/earth/) file, simply download the KMZ file by clicking
+If you just want to use the [Google Earth](https://www.google.com/earth/) file, simply download the repository by clicking the "Download Zip" button above.
-<a href="https://github.com/jrleeman/Crust1.0/blob/master/CRUST_1.0.kmz" download>here</a>.
+Unzip the file and find the KMZ file.
 Open it in [Google Earth](https://www.google.com/earth/) and explore by clicking on a red point.
 The pop-up box will show you the latitude and longitude of that point and the information for each layer of the model.
 Information includes the [P-wave](https://en.wikipedia.org/wiki/P-wave) speed [km/s], [S-wave](https://en.wikipedia.org/wiki/S-wave) speed [km/s], [density](https://en.wikipedia.org/wiki/Density) [g/cc], layer thickness [km],